Aspallar/Wiki-Up/README.md

 ### Uploading Files

 Click on the "Add Files" button to add files to the upload list.
+Alternatively you can drag and drop files from File Manager to the upload list.

 To remove files from the upload list, select files the files to remove an click the "Remove Files" button or press the *Delete* key.
 You can select multiple files to remove using the *shift* and *control* keys.

 You can save and load upload lists using the "Save" and "Load" buttons.